knightsUCF/City-Builder-Architects-Production/marketing/books.md

 Also read Amazon reviews, and take notes from those, to get through the entire list

+Books worth their weight in gold. (top 1%) books that will help you immensely.

+Playing to win - bulls eye strategy
+Persuasion code - brains 'buy' signal
+Breakthrough advertising - tapping into primal desire Primal branding - make a cult
+Jobs to be done - serving people's exact needs Contagious - making a viral product
+Building a story brand - structured advertising like a movie plot Structures in five + the structures of organization - a breakdown of a structure of fortune 500.

+Just finished 'Never Split the Difference' by Chris Voss.
+Brilliant book on negotiation and dealing with conflict.
+Would highly recommend to anyone, entrepreneur or no.

+Also, 'Deep Work' by Cal Newport is an excellent read as well.
+Talks about the importance of deep focus and concentration on tasks/projects that will add the most value and get you ahead in an increasingly distracted, always-connected world.

+Tranche 1 - without a summary (However, well recommended) :

+The Black Swan

+Thinking Fast and Slow

+From Zero to One

+Never split the difference

+Think and grow rich by Napoleon Hill

+As a Man thinketh by James Allen

+Science of Getting Rich by Waace D Wattles

+Man's Search for Meaning by Viktor Frankl

+Biology of Belief by Bruce Lipton

+Start With Why by Simon Sinek

+Build a Story Brand by Don Miller

+How to Get Rich - Dennis Felix

+Profit First by Mike Michalowicz

+Zero to One

+by Blake Masters and Peter Thiel.

+The Hard Thing About Hard Things

+Book by Ben Horowitz

+Never Split the Difference – Chris Voss

+The most important book on this list.
+It outlines and reinforces the fact that business, negotiation and any human interaction is inherently very emotional.
+It’s centered around negotiation but this book has so many solid management and leadership principles.
+Mirroring, tactical empathy, starting with no and labeling are all phenomenal.

+The E-Myth Revisited – Michael Gerber

+The first stop for any beginner.
+This is a great book about the importance of creating a business that can thrive without you.
+Preaches a lot of my favorite business principles like working on the things that are important for the long term but not necessarily urgent or pressing.
+Can be a little satire / elementary at times (the hotel description and Sarah’s “all about pies” are poor examples) for the more accomplished entrepreneurs but the principles are rock solid.

+Entreleadership – Dave Ramsey

+This book just has non stop quality advice about how to build a business the right way.
+Dave doesn’t preach about politics or religion.
+He just tells it like it is and tells the stories of what worked for him.
+Phenomenal read.

+Ego is the Enemy – Ryan Holiday

+Ryan studies and preaches Stoicism and how to handle emotions, rejection and stress.
+Managing that split second between an event and your reaction is what life is all about.
+The Ego is the Enemy shows the incredible importance of remaining humble and the dangers of overconfidence and an inflated ego.
+I also recommend The Obstacle is the Way and The Daily Stoic by the same author.

+Built to Sell – John Warrillow

+This book talks about how to get your life back once your business takes over.
+How to specialize in your niche and do it really well.
+Make it scalable an take yourself out of the equation so that it is valuable to a potential buyer.
+Story format.
+Very good.

+The Goal – Eliyahu Goldratt

+Also in story format this is all about removing bottlenecks from your business.
+Find out what is holding you back and really focus on fixing that issue so you can break through and expand.
+The owner of the small business is almost always the bottleneck.

+Company of One – Paul Jarvis

+Large scalable companies aren’t likely and aren’t the goal of many entrepreneurs.
+Starting small and specializing is the key to building a great lifestyle business and then an asset that produces money while you live the life you want to be living.
+This book helps you question if growth is really the goal.

+The Greatest Salesman in the World – Og Mandino

+Life is all about being comfortable in uncomfortable situations.
+Everyone is a salesman and sales is uncomfortable.
+This book is a pump up about determination and perseverance and its importance.
+Its not always going to be fun.
+Its not always going to be easy.

+2019 Small Business Taxes – JK Lasser

+The best tax resource there is for small businesses.
+Reads like a text book but for some reason I absorbed it quickly and it was an enjoyable read.
+Explains all the important concepts around deductions and how to make sure Uncle Sam only gets what is actually his.
+A good accountant is critical but its even more critical that you understand this yourself.

+High output Management – Andy Grove (founder of Intel)

+More on the techy side of things but this book is a great way to think about building a business.
+A little older (1983 originally) but a look into the mind of one of the greatest entrepreneurs of all time.
+Everything is a process.
+Focus on data and other measurable variables.
+How to run meetings.
+How to make great decisions.
+Long term plans and short term objectives.
+And so much more.

+Good to Great – Jim Collins

+How so many companies get complacent and turn over in our economic lifecycle by failing to constantly improve and stay on the cutting edge.
+Its easy to stop looking at the big picture when you are winning.
+Then all of the sudden its too late.

+The Lean Startup – Eric Ries

+The business plan is just a hypothesis until you get out and prove it.
+Get out and interact with your customers and be ready to shift gears at a moments notice.
+As Steve Blank says “there are no
 So last year (2017), I read 100 books, 95% of them on marketing, business, or self-development (as related to business).

 I found some gems, some that were NOT as good as advertised, and then some all-around cool, informative texts.